 Sri La Sri Shankara Giri Swamigal was Siddha, who lived the life of a traditional Sanyasi.
 Born in a village near Trichy, into a family of gold smiths, he renounced the world at the age of 51, and spent nearly a decade wandering in the Himalayas.
 He came to Kambaliswamy Mada in the early 1960s and became the chief disciple of Subramaniya Swamigal, then head of the Madam.
 He became well known as an adept in Siddha Medicine and many Siddha Medicinal herbs were grown in the Madam.
 He was named as successor to Subramaniya Swamigal.

 Sri Shankara Giri wore his hair coiled on top of his head, and when he opened it, it was more than five meters in length.
 He was born on December 25, 1900.
 He lived a very austere, simple life, and walked wherever he went, sometimes as much as fifty kilometers a day.
 He was a staunch upholder of Dharma, and his favorite saying was Dharma protects those who protect Dharma.

-Thus the Rishiculture Ashtanga Yoga teachings of Sri Kanakananda Swamigal and the South Indian Saiva Siddhanta, tradition of Akanda Paripurna Sri la Sri Jnanananda Desigar Kambliswamigal came together in Yoga Maharishi Dr. Swami Gitananda Giri Guru Maharaj and the spirits of these great Gurus are the guiding force behind all of the activities of the present Ananda Ashram.
+Thus the Rishiculture Ashtanga Yoga teachings of Yogamaharishi Kanakananda Swamigal and the South Indian Saiva Siddhanta, tradition of Akanda Paripurna Sri la Sri Jnanananda Desigar Kambaliswamigal came together in Yoga Maharishi Dr. Swami Gitananda Giri Guru Maharaj and the spirits of these great Gurus are the guiding force behind all of the activities of the present Ananda Ashram.